leap-stc/leap-stc.github.io/docs/compute/manage_software.md

 ## Quick Installs (Temporary)

 When you just need software for your current notebook session, you can temporarily install packages using one of the following methods.
+Each shell command listed can also be run inside an active Jupyter Notebook if prefixed with an exclamation mark (i.e. running `!pip install numpy` in a code cell).
 The lifetime of the installation lasts until the kernel stops.
 After this, it has to be re-installed.

 **1. Conda-Forge**